Illinois attorney general appeals school mask ruling

 Sangamon County Circuit Judge Raylene Grischow on Friday ruled that the Democratic governor had overstepped his authority in an emergency order issued in the fall that has required students and staff to wear face coverings.
 She nixed other orders too, including one mandating vaccinations for school employees.

+In a news conference Monday, Pritzker said the ruling was “out of step with the vast majority of legal analysis.”

+“Most importantly, it constrains the ability of the named school districts to maintain safe in-person learning requirements,” Pritzker continued.
+“The judge’s decision cultivates chaos for parents, families, teachers and school administrators. … Wearing masks has never been about what was required by the governor or any other authority.
+Masks, for most people anyway, have been about doing what’s right.”

-Grischow’s ruling on the mask mandate affected more than 150 school districts in the state, prompting varied reactions.
-At least two districts — St. Charles Community Unit School District 303 and Geneva Community Unit School District 304 — reacted with an emergency closure Monday.
+Grischow’s ruling on the mask mandate affected more than 150 school districts, prompting varied reactions.
+At least two — St. Charles Community Unit School District 303 and Geneva Community Unit School District 304 — reacted with an emergency closure Monday.
 Chicago Public Schools, meanwhile, said it would continue to enforce its mask mandate.

 Springfield School District 186 said it was “encouraging” students and staff to wear masks “until a more definitive ruling and additional guidance are brought forth.”